-From Muelle Puerto de la Cruz to Marina?
+From Muelle Puerto de la Cruz fishing dock to Marina a Yacht harbour?

-The Muelle Puerto de La Cruz is called Muelle pesquero by the locals which means fisherman quay.
-A fraction of it goes back way before its port started to prosper after the eruption of Mount Trevejo in 1706.
+The Muelle Puerto de La Cruz is how the locals call it.
+Hence, the Muelle Pesquero is the name of a town location.
+It means Fisherman Quay or Fisherman Dock.
+A fraction of it goes way back before its port started to prosper after the eruption of Mount Trevejo in 1706.
 In fact, El Cabildo de Tenerife gave the order to Araotava (Orotava) to build a Muelle on first of December of 1506.
 It was one made of timber which could not stand up to heavy storms.
 Again and again, it had to be repaired.
 Eventually, it was rebuilt in more durable ways with bigger piers.

 Click the photos below to enlarge them...